 Now that you are in town, you’re gonna want to find a place to stay.
 It just so happens that Twin Peaks has the most luxurious hotel, The Great Northern Hotel, owned by socialite Benjamin Horne, which has been in his families for years, so you know they respect family values.
 The interior is simple, yet elegant, reminding one of the woodsy outdoors, which the hotel surrounds itself in the natural outdoors (and how about that view of Whitetail Falls?).
 Boasting 102 recently renovated rooms, there is plenty of room for you here!
 Benjamin Horne also happens to own Horne’s Department Store, which is three exquisite floors of the latest fashion trends and fragrances for men and women, as well as anything you may need for your home.
 Come by Monday through Saturday and get fitted for something nice to wear before hitting the town!

 Looking for a bite to eat?
 Then stop on by the RR Diner for a slice of pie and a damn fine cup of coffee!
-Owner Norma Jennings serves her patrons breakfast, lunch and dinner seven days a week.
-This retro 1950’s looking diner also happens to serves the best malts and shakes to all the youngsters in the community and even hosts a pie eating contest every 4th of July.
+Owner Norma Jennings serves her patron’s breakfast, lunch, and dinner seven days a week.
+This retro 1950’s looking diner also happens to serves the best malts and shakes to all the youngsters in the community and even hosts a pie-eating contest every 4th of July.
 So bring your appetite and stop on in for some grub!

-For the most part, night life can be quiet here in Twin Peaks, but that’s the way the natives like it.
+For the most part, nightlife can be quiet here in Twin Peaks, but that’s the way the natives like it.
 However, it doesn’t mean they don’t know how to have fun!
 The Roadhouse (just down the road from Big Ed’s) offers a quiet place to grab a beer or enjoy live bands and dancing on Friday and Saturday.
-Special Drafts include dark and light Lenf’s, Siol, Fine Kugal Ale and Luc’s Extra Lite.
+Special Drafts include dark and light Lenf’s, Siol, Fine Kugal Ale, and Luc’s Extra Lite.
 Come join us for some fun, won’t you?*

 *Must be at least 18 to enter, 21 to drink.
 Cash only, no credit cards.

-Or if you’re looking for a little more excitement (and possibly… danger?), travel to the Northwest shore of Black Lake and hop across the Canadian border to One Eyed Jack’s, the most illustrious club in the Twin Peaks area, you won’t find anything quite like it around.
+Or if you’re looking for a little more excitement (and possibly… danger?), travel to the Northwest shore of Black Lake and hop across the Canadian border to One-Eyed Jack’s, the most illustrious club in the Twin Peaks area, you won’t find anything quite like it around.
 Owned and managed by (who else?)
-Benjamin Horne, he brings you the best in entertainment with 23 slot machines, 10 black jack tables (and other card games as well) and also entertainment from the beautiful “52 Pick Up” girls!
+Benjamin Horne, he brings you the best in entertainment with 23 slot machines, 10 blackjack tables (and other card games as well) and also entertainment from the beautiful “52 Pick Up” girls!
 Be sure to dress semi-formal (perhaps you picked up a suit from his store?), grab a drink and play your hand at some cards or chance in the slot machines… or with one of the girls!

 Just be sure not to party too much or you may be spending your night in the Twin Peaks’ Sheriff’s Station (however, tours are available on Tuesday for the kids!).
-Although he may appear to be a no nonsense guy, Sheriff Harry Truman is actually a humble man and the rest of the charming Sheriff’s Department, like Deputy Andy Brennan or Hawk are always protecting the citizens and upholding the law.
-Answering the phones is the petite, but sweet Lucy Moran, ready to take your call and assist you with your needs.
+Although he may appear to be a no-nonsense guy, Sheriff Harry Truman is actually a humble man and the rest of the charming Sheriff’s Department, like Deputy Andy Brennan or Hawk are always protecting the citizens and upholding the law.
+Answering the phone is the petite, but sweet Lucy Moran, ready to take your call and assist you with your needs.

 Just to the East of the Great Northern Hotel on the Southern shore of Black Lake is perhaps the most important piece of Twin Peaks, Packard Saw Mill, which employs a good percentage of the town and just so happens to be the lead supplier of Northwest timber!
 The Packard family (currently owned by the late Andrew Packard’s wife, Josie and operated by his sister, Catherine) owns thousands of acres that surround the like to bring its customers that fine lumber.